Resume where you left off?

 Roman Governor (AD 61-113)

-Wrote to Emperor Trajan about Christians singing hymns to Christ "as to a god."
+Pliny reports to Emperor Trajan that Christians met before dawn and sang hymns to Christ "as to a god," showing early worship of Jesus as divine.

 Read Text